 What next for me?

 Good question.
 A few weeks ago, my friend had what the doctor said was a stomach virus, and said that Enterogamina (which he prescribed her) worked really well in ending the miserable toilet episodes.
-I looked it up and apparently Enterogamina is probiotics, so if the problem is that your good gut bacteria are out of whack, these can help.
+I looked it up and apparently Enterogermina is a probiotic, so if the problem is that your good gut bacteria are out of whack, these can help.
 Let’s see how it goes.
 My doctor friends back home said that if the problem is something you’ve eaten, then it’s best not to take Immodium and to just get it all out.
 Well, it’s definitely all out by now so if this continues I might try to find an Immodium equivalent.
 I think the medical name for it is Loperamide, in case they don’t have the same brand here.
-Otherwise it’s just continue with my diet of rice accompanied with rice, toast, boiled potatoes, probiotic yogurt and plain chicken, until my Bogotá-belly decides to chill…
+Otherwise I’ll just have to continue with my diet of rice accompanied with rice, toast, boiled potatoes, probiotic yogurt and plain chicken, washed down with Pedialyte, until my Bogotá-belly decides to settle…

 It’s now December 2017 and my stomach has generally been much better for the last year.
 One thing I have stopped doing is eating corrientazos, the big lunch-time set-menu meals that many local restaurants offer.
 There are many of these places all over Bogotá and when I wrote this post I was regularly getting a lunch-time corrientazo for around $8,000 pesos from various food places in downtown Bogotá.
 The problem, I think, is the food hygiene practices (or lack thereof) at these local restaurants.
 So if you have a sensitive stomach, it may be a good idea to avoid these casual local places.